Xarelto Side Effects FAQs

 A boxed warning, also known as a black box warning, is the strongest type of FDA warning that can appear on prescription drug labels.
 A boxed warning usually indicates that medical studies have concluded a particular medication poses a serious health risk or life-threatening complications.

 Xarelto carries a boxed warning stating that early/premature discontinuation of Xarelto increases the risk of thrombotic events.
 If use of Xarelto is discontinued for any reason besides problematic bleeding or the completion of treatment, patients are advised to strongly consider using a different anticoagulant medication.

 Q: What are the benefits of filing a lawsuit?

 Patients who believe they have been harmed by Xarelto side effects can elect to file a lawsuit against J&J. A successful plaintiff can be compensated for injuries such as lost wages, medical expenses, and pain and suffering.

 Any Xarelto lawsuits will likely be based on product liability law, which imposes a duty on manufacturers and sellers to ensure that their products are free from any unexpected defects or dangers.
 A successful plaintiff in a product liability case must show that the product was defective and that this defect caused his or her injuries.

 Q: Where can I get expert legal advice about my claim?

-If you have been injured by Xarelto and believe you may have a valid injury claim, it may be a good idea to seek professional legal advice.
-Better yet, have a qualified product liability attorney review your claim today at absolutely no cost to you.
+If you have been injured by Xarelto and believe you have a valid injury claim, it may be a good idea to seek professional legal advice.
+Better yet, have a qualified product liability attorney provide an initial review of your claim today at absolutely no cost to you.